 17 – In order to avoid being bitten or stung excessively (despite their thick coats), after breaking open an anthill or termite mound, anteaters will only spend about a minute grabbing as many inhabitants as they can before moving on – and a Giant Anteater has to repeat this up to 200 times a day to get enough food to survive!

 18 – Anteaters are normally solitary, occasionally they mate which actually occurs briefly.
 The only real exception is when a mother anteater will be with her baby for the first two years or so of the youngster’s life.
 Otherwise, anteaters have very specific territories and although the females’ areas can overlap a little, males will not usually enter another male’s area at all.

 19 – Giant anteaters are pregnant for about six months and give birth to usually one live young (twins are possible but very rare), which will nurse from the mother for several months.
 In order to avoid predators the youngster spends most of its first year or so clinging to its mother’s back, and even when it’s too big for that it will stay with her anyway until it’s about two years old – or until she gets pregnant again.

 Fame At Last!

-20 – The fact that anteaters, particularly Giant Anteaters, have become more popular in recent years is reflected in their appearances in popular culture – several now feature as major characters, eg in books and on TV.
-For instance, ‘Peter the Anteater’ is the mascot of University of California, Irvine; ‘Francis the Anteater’ is a soft toy who has his own Facebook page; and the internet series ‘Happy Tree Friends’ has an anteater character called Sniffles!
+20 – The fact that anteaters, particularly Giant Anteaters, have become more popular in recent years is reflected in their appearances in popular culture – they now feature as major characters, eg in books and on TV.
+For instance, ‘Peter the Anteater’ is the mascot of the University of California, Irvine; ‘Francis the Anteater’ is a soft toy who has his own Facebook page, and the internet series ‘Happy Tree Friends’ has an anteater character called Sniffles!